 If you or someone you know has cancer, is receiving hospital treatment, and would like to use this transport please ask their oncologist to refer them by calling (07) 5561 2672.

-*This operational delivery of this service is contracted to Volunteering Gold Coast (DGR1 Status) but 100% funded by Gold Coast Hospital Foundation.
+*This service is 100% funded by Gold Coast Hospital Foundation.
 This vital service is our number one fundraising and sponsorship priority.

 The service is supported by the community including corporate partners.
 The Foundation acknowledges and thanks these partners for their generous contributions and support.

 The Emergency Accommodation Service helps people who are struggling financially with loved ones in hospital.
 We recognise that it can be a distressing situation for families who suddenly find themselves in a crisis situation, and do not have the financial means to afford accommodation near their loved one who is seriously injured or unwell.

 The hospital’s social work team refer patients to this program.

 The Foundation’s Emergency Accommodation Service will become a major focus of future fundraising appeals.
 It is hoped there will be enough funding to allow the service to continue and grow over the coming years, as the population and number of trauma patients coming to the Gold Coast University Hospital increases.